 More from Steve Kindig

-TV antennas may seem like relics from the last century, but plenty of viewers are using an antenna to eliminate or reduce their monthly cable/satellite TV bill, and enjoy a better picture from their HDTVs.
+TV antennas may seem like relics from the last century, but more and more viewers are using an HDTV antenna to eliminate or reduce their monthly cable/satellite TV bill.

-In this article, we'll discuss the advantages of over-the-air (OTA) reception and explain how to find digital TV signals in your local TV market and in nearby cities.
-We'll introduce the different types of TV antennas and tell you which ones perform best under various reception conditions.
-And we'll offer tips on how to install larger attic- and roof-mount antennas.
+In this article, we'll cover the advantages of over-the-air (OTA) reception and explain how to find digital TV signals in your local area.
+We'll talk about different types of HD antennas and tell you which ones perform best under various reception conditions.

 Even if you've never used an off-air antenna before, there are several good reasons to consider adding one to your other TV signal sources:

-- Over-the-air signals are free: Aside from the costs to purchase and install an antenna, receiving over-the-air HDTV is free.
+- OTA signals are free: Aside from the costs to purchase and install an HD antenna, receiving over-the-air TV is free.

 Finding over-the-air TV signals

-TV signal transmission is considered to be "line of sight."
-Getting reliable DTV reception beyond the curvature of the earth (approximately 70 miles) is difficult.
-And if mountains or tall buildings lie between the transmitter tower(s) and your home, they can cause reception problems.
+TV signal transmission is "line of sight."
+Getting reliable reception beyond the curvature of the earth (roughly 70 miles) is difficult.
+Mountains or tall buildings between the transmitter tower(s) and your home can also cause reception problems.
 So, the first step is to locate the transmitters for your local stations.

 The quick, easy way to get information that's specific to your address is to visit the TV Fool antenna selector website.
 Once you enter your address, you'll see a list of local stations.
-Each station has a color-coded indicator showing which type of antenna is recommended for best reception.
-(We'll cover the different antenna types in the next section.)
+Each station has a color-coded indicator showing which type of HD antenna is recommended for best reception.

 TV antenna basics